+A podiatrist is so much more than a "foot doctor."
 A podiatrist is a doctor of podiatric medicine (DPM), a physician and surgeon who treats the foot, ankle, and related structures of the leg.

 There is a lot of opportunity in podiatry – both in practice types and settings!